-Earlier this year, I shadowed a volunteer who teaches a creative writing and art at the Keystone Adult Learning Center in Fremont, a facility that helps people with a broad range of disabilities lead active lives.
+Earlier this year, I shadowed a volunteer who teaches creative writing and art classes at the Keystone Adult Learning Center in Fremont, a facility that helps people with a broad range of disabilities lead active lives.

 Within the hour, several residents had scribbled stories onto sheets of paper, creating abstract masterpieces with Sharpie markers.
 In broken English, one woman asked me what I was writing, so I told her about my home in India.
 A conversation was ignited.
 As it came time to pack up the markers and say goodbye, she handed me a cartoon drawing of her dog.

 The class facilitating expression and sharing is coordinated by Circle of Friends for Mental Health, an organization that brings free art, drumming, creative writing, and movement classes to people in Seattle who are homeless, or struggle with mental health or addiction issues.
 Geared towards adults of all ages, the organization now provides 10 classes activating creative self-expression at nine locations throughout Seattle.